Employee ownership - where's the evidence?

 In recent years we have been delighted to see increased momentum driving the growth of employee ownership within UK organisations.
 Whilst it is not always possible to predict the future in terms of legislation, particularly with a General Election looming in 2015, we are pleased to have witnessed cross-party support for the expansion of employee ownership.

 Most recently, announcements in the 2013 Autumn Statement indicate that more positive changes to the legislation are to come.
-These have been summarised in brief below, and more information can be found in our blog here.
+These have been summarised in brief below.

 From April 2014, in instances where an Employee Benefit Trust (EBT) is used as a mechanism for indirect employee ownership, there will be the possibility of a capital gains tax exemption on the disposal of a controlling interest of shares into the trust.